augustinh22/msc_markdown/source/02_Theory.md

 *Big Earth data* demand different and new methods to leverage their potential, whether related to storage, access or analysis.
 This means moving beyond file-based analysis, where each analyst must download each scene one by one.
 This means that larger-scale analysis, whether larger in spatial coverage, over many observations in time, or both, require many (i.e. hundreds to thousands) of individual scene downloads.

+on the other hand, allows the rapid generation of large-scale and small-scale maps that do not include only “static” geophysical parameters (such as terrain height and vegetal cover), but also dynamic ones (such as likely positions of icebergs in the Arctic Ocean) and man-made artefacts.

 ## ARD

+-- lack of definition -- can include calibration, semantic enrichment, etc...

+- connection to open data

+examples of in the \ac{EO} domain -- Landsat ARD for the USA

 ### \ac{ToA} vs. \ac{BoA} vs. \ac{SURF} calibration

+-- importance for analysis -- comparability

 ## \ac{ESA} Level 1C - Level 2A

+While still considered open, it is important to note that the pre-processing algorithms applied to the \ac{EO} data provided by the Copernicus programme are not open, but proprietary. -- implications for transparency, re-processing, reproducibility...

+At the time of writing, ESA intends to start offering world-wide Level-2A products.
+Can these be included in a similar implementation?

 ## Semantic Enrichment

+What does this term mean?

 ## Data cube

+-- manifesto -- what is the difference between a database and a data cube?
+-- standards

 ## Reproducibility

 Reproducibility is one of the fundamental meta-concepts in science, the basis of the "scientific method".
 It is not just about reproducing an experiment or a result, but also increasing the transparency of the process leading to its outcome.
 Scientific reproducibility in \ac{EO} data analytics has not been comprehensively studied.

-Across various scientific disciplines and in everyday language, there has long been confusion about what reproducibility means. [@plesserReproducibilityVsReplicability2018] and [@nustReproducibleResearchGIScience] recently compared a few definitions from different fields.
+Across various scientific disciplines and in everyday language, there has long been confusion about what reproducibility means as well as varying definitions. [@plesserReproducibilityVsReplicability2018] and [@nustReproducibleResearchGIScience] recently compared a few definitions from different domains.
 In the context of \ac{EO} data analytics, the following terms are understood in the context of this thesis:

 **replicability**: ability for a *different team* to obtain the *same results* through an array of *different methods* using *independently collected data*
 **reproducibility**: ability for a *different team* to obtain the *same results* through the *same methods* using the *same data*
 **repeatability**: ability for the *same team* to obtain the *same results* through the *same methods* using the *same data* **transferability**: ability for *any team* to obtain *comparable results* through the *same methods* using *different data*

-[@goodmanWhatDoesResearch2016clarified] reproducibility by breaking down different aspects within research.
+[@goodmanWhatDoesResearch2016] clarified reproducibility by breaking down different aspects within research.
 Space and time are fundamental to \ac{EO}, since every spatio-temporal location of an observation is unique and cannot be repeated.
-This differs from some other scientific disciplines, where data to test a hypothesis can generally be independently collected at any time or place given the necessary materials and knowledge.
-Here is how we understand specific kinds of reproducibility in \ac{EO} data analytics based on [@goodmanWhatDoesResearch2016clarified], recognising that independent \ac{EO} data collection to test hypotheses is often not possible (e.g. historical land cover change detection), depending on the spatio-temporal location, scale and context of the events, processes, states, objects, etc. in question:
+This differs from some other scientific disciplines, where data to test a hypothesis can generally be assumed to be independently collected at any time or place given the necessary materials and knowledge (e.g. testing the law of gravity).
+Listed below is how specific kinds of reproducibility in \ac{EO} data analytics based on [@goodmanWhatDoesResearch2016] are understood in this work, recognising that independent \ac{EO} data collection to test hypotheses is often not possible (e.g. historical land cover change detection), depending on the spatio-temporal location, scale and context of the events, processes, states, objects, etc. in question:

 **methods reproducibility**: ability to exactly repeat the *same methods* by providing sufficient detail about procedures and data
 **results reproducibility**: ability to obtain the *same results* through the *same methods* using the *same data* **inferential reproducibility**: ability to draw qualitatively *similar conclusions* from results obtained by using *different methods*, *different or independently collected data* or by reproducing the original study

+# International Initiatives

+\ac{EO}-derived information can contribute to many existing global priority initiatives.
+Utilising information based on free and open \ac{EO} data can reduce costs for monitoring some of an initiatives goals and offer dynamic, regionalised information that can be generated more frequently than traditional statistical survey methods.
+This is true assuming the \ac{EO} data have sufficient quality, are suitable for the intended purpose and given automated information extraction methods.
+In order to keep the scope manageable, the focus here is looking at ways \ac{EO}-derived information can contribute to the \ac{UN} \acp{SDG} and the \ac{DRR}, both of which pertain to goals set in 2015 for 2030.

+Goals have been identified in the scope of various global initiatives, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
+Multiple targets have been identified for each of these goals.
+In this context, indicators exist or are being developed in order to monitor targets and report on progress over time.
+Many of the developed indicators are based on official statistics on a regional, national or provincial level, but are not necessarily spatially explicit.
+Incorporating information derived from an objective base of constantly collected \ac{EO} data with existing indicators can offer spatially explicit evidence that informs future actions towards identified goals.

+## United Nations' Sustainable Development Goals

+The \ac{UN} has identified 17 goals with many targets and related indicators for the 2030 Agenda for Sustainable Development.
+These goals are known as the \acp{SDG} *INSERT FIGURE*, and replace what were the eight \acp{MDG}, presented by the \ac{UN} to be achieved by 2015.
+The \acp{MDG} were specifically and unfairly geared towards poorer countries, developed primarily by stakeholders from the United States, Europe and Japan, and co-sponsored by financially motivated international stakeholders including the \ac{IMF}, World Bank and \ac{OECD} [@fehlingLimitationsMillenniumDevelopment2013].
+A distinction between "developed" and "developing" countries was made in the creation and implementation of the \acp{MDG} framework.
+In contrast, the currently active \acp{SDG} are more expansive, overarching ideals that all countries ought to make steps towards achieving.
+These goals are interrelated, including mitigating climate change, reducing poverty and hunger, improving gender equality and education.
+In order to support these efforts, targets have been identified for each goal, resulting in a total of 169 targets.
+Multiple, measurable indicators for monitoring progress towards each target have also been identified.

+## Sendai Framework for Disaster Risk and Reduction

+The \ac{DRR} is framed by one overarching goal and expected outcome, which is refined by seven targets, four priorities for action and many guiding principles.

-# \ac{EO}-based information for indicators
+# \ac{EO}-based Information for Indicators

 - \ac{EO} data and need for indicators
 - Indicators vs. evidence